Contributor: Jennifer Willoughby, RD, CSP, LD

 Sports drinks add to daily calorie and sugar intake in a large amount, just as any other sugar-sweetened beverage does.
 One bottle of a typical, 20-ounce sports drink contains approximately 34 grams of sugar – which is more than the sugar content of a full-size candy bar (around 27 grams).

-Smoothies are a highly consumed beverage, particularly in the summer, and they are a great way to get in some fruit and veggie servings.
+Smoothies are a highly consumed beverage, and they are a great way to get in some fruit and veggie servings.

 However, commercial smoothies, either pre-bottled or from your local smoothie shop, often contain added sugars from juices, frozen yogurts, honey or other additives.
 One medium smoothie contains about 60 grams of sugar, much of which is added sugar.